Spread, then Target, and Advertise in Waves: Optimal Budget Allocation Across Advertising Channels: System Model Description

-In this model, the effect of influence on a channel can differ on all agents within the channel, potentially even having opposite effects.
-These effects are captured by the \emph{influence gain}: $b_{ik}$ determines the linear relative gain of influence on channel $i \in [m]$ on agent $k\in h_i$ within that channel.
-If agent $k$ is not within channel $i$, we define $b_{ik}$ to be zero.
-Without loss of generality, we assume $u_k\geq 0$ for $k \in [m]$, and encode the possible negative effects in the respective gains.
-Stacking these values into a matrix $\matr{B}_{n*m}$ captures the hypergraph structure of the channels.
-The linear approximation of the effect of external influence on opinion dynamics is also a long-standing tradition \cite{taylor1968towards,friedkin1990social}.
+In this model, the effect of influence on a channel can differ across agents within the channel, potentially even having opposite effects.
+These effects are captured by the \emph{influence gain}, denoted by $b_{ik}$, which determines the linear relative gain of influence of channel $k \in [m]$ on agent $i$ within that channel.
+For example, if billboard advertising (say, channel $k$) has a more positive effect on the opinion of individual $i$ than advertising on the radio (say, channel $l$), we will have $b_{ik}> b_{il}$.\footnote{Note that the magnitude of $b_{ik}$ can be determined by comparing the size of the effect of channel $k$ on individual $i$'s opinion with that of one of $i$'s neighbors having the same amount of difference in opinion with $i$.
+At scale, these orderings and values can possibly be inferred from demographic information.} If agent $i$ is not within channel $k$, we define $b_{ik}$ to be zero.
+Without loss of generality, we assume $u_i\geq 0$ for $i \in [m]$, {and encode the possible negative effects of channel $i$ on agent $k$ within its reach through the sign of $b_{ik}$}.
+Stacking these values into a matrix $\matr{B}_{n*m}$ {captures the \hide{hypergraph} structure of the channels.}